Oleksiy Bazyuk: Apostolic Administrator

 On 9 October 1914, Fr.
 Bazyuk was appointed by Pope Benedict XV the first Apostolic Administrator of the new created Apostolic Administration of Bosnia-Hercegovina (that was established from the Greek Catholic Eparchy of Križevci) without dignity of bishop.
 He served in office until 1925 with the sees in Sarajevo (1914–1917) and after – in Banja Luka (1917–1925), when the Apostolic Administration was suppressed and merged again with the Eparchy of Križevci.
 But Fr.
 Bazyuk continued to serve in Bosnia until the end of 1926 as a parish priest in Banja Luka and the Apostolic Vicar of Bosnia-Hercegovina.

 Last years

 In 1927 he returned to his native Archeparchy of Lviv and was a member of the Metropolitan Curia.
 After the Soviet annexation of Western Ukraine in 1939 he became a parish priest in village Chesnyky near Rohatyn.
-When the Communist regime abolished the Greek-Catholic Church in 1946, he clandestinely continued to serve as a priest in the Carpathian Mountains village Volosianka and after in Lavochne, where he died on 12 June 1952, in the age 79.
+When the Communist regime abolished the Greek-Catholic Church in 1946, he clandestinely continued to serve as a priest in the Carpathian Mountains village Volosianka and after in Lavochne, where he died on 12 June 1952, at the age of 79.